-She cried out, “Treason!” louder and more bitterly a second time, and the cold fury of it made some of them take a half-step back in fear.
-She took hold of her clothes again, and with a great cry born of hurt and bitterness she tore the bright-dyed robes lengthways from top to bottom, and let the pieces fall from her shoulders, the symbol of royalty itself utterly ruined and despoiled.
+She cried out, “Treason!” louder and more bitterly a second time, and the white-hot fury of it made some of them take a half-step back in fear.
+She took hold of her torn clothes again, and with a great cry born of bitter hurt she tore the bright-dyed robes all the way lengthways from top to bottom, and let the pieces fall from her shoulders, the symbol of royalty itself utterly ruined and despoiled.

 The people of Israel had thrown her beloved mother from her own bedroom window.
 They had slaughtered her adored son as he fled.
-Then, when Yehu asked, they had murdered all her cousins and aunts in their beds or in their rooms as they knelt and wept and begged for mercy.
+Then, when Yehu asked them to prove their loyalty, they had murdered all her cousins and aunts in their rooms as they knelt and wept and begged for mercy.
 They had taken the heads of children and piled them at the feet of the usurper, to gain his favour.
 A full seventy heads had been brought and laid at his feet.
 For there was no mercy in the hearts of people, not when they saw the glimmer of power and favour before them.
 Or even just to be left alone, not having to face the discomfort of disobedience.

 Athaliah remembered her mother, a woman of great vision and strength, a partner to her father.
-She remembered him as the King, Achab son of Omri – Omri who had won the country back from the ruin of Nimshi.
+She remembered her father as the King, Achab son of Omri – Omri who had won the country back from the ruin of Nimshi the first usurper.
 It had been her grandfather Omri who had won the civil war, and united the north.
 But it was her father Achab who had built an empire, and united the two thrones of the north and the south with his marriage alliance; pledging his daughter Athaliah, Princess of Israel, with Yehoram, the son and heir of the King of Judah.

 It had been a powerful partnership, Achab and his Queen Izebel.
 From the beginning of Achab’s reign, with his Queen ruling the palace in the King’s stead, Achab had been free to campaign yearly among the lands of their enemies, conquering everything from Dan to Bathsheba.
 He bestrode the land from north to south, from east to west, accepting the tribute and the fealty of countless kings from the deserts of Edom in the south to the mountains of Aram in the north.
 In a stunning victory half of Moab across the river fell under his staff and sceptre.
-He built implacable fortress cities to watch over them and he settled his people among them as their lords.
+He built mountains and set upon them implacable fortress cities to watch over his conquests, and he settled his people among them as their lords.

-The land had been blessed under her careful administration.
-She had built a national industry out of the cottage vineyards and small-holder olive-growers.
+Athaliah’s tutors had taught her how the land had been blessed under Izabel’s careful administration.
+The Queen had built a national industry out of the cottage vineyards and small-holding olive-growers.
 Her work had resulted in so much additional wine and oil that the caravans from the east and the south and the ships from the western sea brought back such gold and silver that the palace treasuries overflowed and wealth poured out upon the land.

-New cities were built, towns expanded, farms and flocks increased, temples and palaces newly built and adorned in splendour, great gardens planted, and new storehouses burst with grain.
+For long years the lands prospered, new cities were built, towns expanded, farms and flocks increased.
+Temples and palaces were newly built and adorned in splendour, great gardens planted, and new storehouses burst with grain.
 Promising sons were recruited from their unpromising farms, and trained in skills of saw, smith, and sword, and encouraged to exercise their talents in trade, craft, and learning.
 The brightest were brought into the palace and taught letters and numbers.
 They became administrators, sent out to bring good order and firm justice to every town and settlement within the King’s writ.

-But the factions of rivalrous prophets who had been suppressed muttered amongst the people that Izebel was a witch and a foreigner.
+But Izabel had told her daughter in her letters how the factions of rivalrous prophets she had suppressed muttered amongst the people that Izebel was a witch and a foreigner.
 And those who thought they deserved a greater share of the wealth criticised their neighbours for their prosperity, and called them degenerates for their luxurious clothes and large houses.
 And they too muttered against Athaliah’s mother, and called her a debauched whore and a dangerous sorceress.

-And in the end, when Izebel’s husband and her son was dead, and she was old and powerless they had come for her alike, both those who had prospered under her rule and those who hadn’t.
-Those who had received her largesse, poured into their outstretched hands spat on her corpse and cursed her name just as fiercely as the rest.
+And in the end, when Izebel’s husband and her son was dead, and she was old and powerless they had all come for her, both those who had prospered under her rule and those who hadn’t.
+Those who had received her largesse poured into their outstretched hands, they too spat on her corpse and cursed her name just as fiercely as the rest.
 Those whom she had raised to positions of great authority, who had knelt and given oaths of loyalty to her person and her children in their god’s name.
 They too had thrown her from her own bedroom window and trampled her into the dirt as she lay screaming.